 Someone else may have used your account to allegedly infringe copyright.
-If you have tenants or other individuals that use your Internet services you should check with them.
+If you have tenants or other individuals that use your Internet services, you should check with them.
 You received the Notice because you are the account holder according to Bell's records.
-If you have concerns about the security of your account, we recommend you take steps to secure it, such as changing your password regularly.
+If you have concerns about the security of your account, we recommend you take steps to secure it, such as changing your account and Wi-Fi passwords regularly.
 You can find out more about how to protect access to your account here.